 The law also violates the Constitution because its only purpose is to protect existing business owners — which is not a legitimate governmental purpose.

 Illinois courts have long protected citizens’ right to earn a living free from arbitrary government interference.
 With this case, it is time for them to do so once again.

 The attorney for Crowe v.
-City of Bloomington is Jacob Huebert, associate counsel of the Liberty Justice Center.
-For more information, or to arrange an interview with Jacob about the case, contact Daniel Anthony, Vice President of Marketing and Communications for the Illinois Policy Institute.
-Call him at (312) 346-5700, ext.
-212, or e-mail email@example.com.
-After hours, call (773) 750-1031.
+City of Bloomington is Jacob Huebert, Senior Attorney of the Liberty Justice Center.
+For more information, or to arrange an interview with Jacob about the case, contact Kayla Weems, Media Relations Manager, at (312) 346-5700 or by email at email@example.com.